Skip to content

 TRequest is an enhanced version of the standard Web API Request object.
 It is passed as the argument to your route handlers and authorization functions, providing type-safe access to validated request data.

-TRequest extends the standard Request interface, adding four helper methods to access processed data.
+TRequest extends the standard Request interface, adding helper methods to access processed data.

 type TRequest<AuthData, Params, Query, Body> = Request & {